 This is a legal contract drawn up by Urban Habitat that sets out your rights and responsibilities, and the rights and responsibilities of your Landlord.
 It says how much rent you should pay, what repairs the Landlord must do and the rules for when your tenancy comes to an end.
 Carefully read and make sure that you understand the Tenancy agreement before you sign it.

-After you have found your new home, we require an email stating your interest this the property, the date you wish to move in, name and contact details of all occupants and if requested, any changes you would like the landlord to make, We will in return write to you with acknowledgement of your offer and provide you with our client account details to deposit a reservation fee into. once an offer has to be put in write been accepted by a Landlord, it is normal for the prospective tenant to place a small deposit with Urban Habitat (normally the equivalent of one or two weeks rent) as a sign of their good intent.
+After you have found your new home, we require an email stating your interest this the property, the date you wish to move in, name and contact details of all occupants and if requested, any changes you would like the landlord to make, We will in return write to you with acknowledgement of your offer and provide you with our client account details to deposit a reservation fee into.
+Once an offer has been accepted by a Landlord, it is normal for the prospective tenant to place a small deposit with Urban Habitat (normally the equivalent of one or two weeks rent) as a sign of their good intent.
 If your offer is not accepted you will be returned the full amount by bank transfer.

 We will advise you who will be responsible for the day to day management of the property and provide you with the relevant contact details.